-During the course of Year 4, we begin the process of liaising with receiving middle schools over children with SEND.
-This also involves our Transition Support Worker, Rowan Seymour who provides a link between the First school and Middle school.
+During the course of Year 4, we begin the process of liaising with receiving Middle schools to facilitate a smooth transition for children with SEND.

+For children moving to Dorchester Middle School, this involves our Transition Support Worker, Rowan Seymour who provides a link between the First school and Dorchester Middle School.
+In the Autumn term, following transition, Ms Seymour is based solely at the Middle School and can continue to support children in their new setting, as required.